 Through this art-based enquiry into sound and memory, Wiggan is exploring whether Life Anchor could create positive changes in attitude and behaviour, and the project is soon be undergoing clinical trails.

-As one of the most important artists working at the intersection of arts and health today, Wiggan’s pioneering project is attracting interest from across the medical industries, as Bethan Bishop (Heart of England NHS Trust) explains:
+As one of the most important artists working at the intersection of arts and health today, Wiggan’s pioneering project is attracting interest from across the medical industries, as Bethan Miles (Heart of England NHS Trust) explains:

 “The research activity which has led to the development of Life Echo has created much interest and traction across key areas of the healthcare system (hospital and community settings).
 A number of NHS organisations have already indicated that they wish to collaborate in this activity as its success will have a positive impact on the health and wellbeing of patients, carers and the community.”